vmware/concord-bft/README.md

 ```

 Configuring with these flags is important.
 If log4cplus is build without `c++11` then athena will give linker errors while building.

-At this point all library files and header files should be installed into `/usr/local`.
-(You may need to add `/usr/local/lib` to your `LD_LIBRARY_PATH`).
-You may also need to export CPLUS_INCLUDE_PATH variable set to /usr/local/include for the header files.

 After installation, set USE_LOG4CPP flag to TRUE in the main CmakeLists.txt .
 The library doesn't initialize the log4cpp subsystem, including formats and appenders, it expects that the upper level application will do it and the log4cpp subsystem is already initialized.